-AUTHORITY
+ARTICLE 1 AUTHORITY

-- 1.1 Pursuant to the policy set forth by the Civil Service Reform Act of 1978 regarding Federal Labor Management relations, the following Articles of this basic Agreement, together with any and all supplemental Agreements and/or Amendments which-may be agreed to at a later date, constitute a total Agreement by and between the United States Department of the Interior, Bureau of Land Management, Arizona, hereinafter referred to as the Agency, and the National Federation of Federal Employees (NFFE), Local 376, hereinafter referred to as the Union, for the employees in the unit described in Article 2, hereinafter referred to as the Employees.
-Hereinafter, the Parties refers to the Agency and Union collectively. - 1.2 This Agreement is entered into pursuant to the Letter of Exclusive Recognition dated September 22, 1969.
+- 1.1 Pursuant to the policy set forth by the Civil Service Reform Act of 1978 regarding Federal Labor Management relations, the following articles of this basic Agreement, together with any and all supplemental Agreements and/or Amendment which may be agreed to at a later date, constitute a total Agreement by and between the United States Department of the Interior, Bureau of Land Management, National Training Center, Phoenix, Arizona, hereinafter referred to as the Agency, and the National Federation of Federal Employees (NFFE), Local 376, hereinafter referred to as the Union, for the employees in the unit described in Article 2, hereinafter referred to as the Employees.
+Hereinafter, the Parties refers to the Agency and the Union collectively. - 1.2 This Agreement is entered into pursuant to the Letter of Exclusive Recognition dated September 22, 1969.

-COVERAGE
+ARTICLE 2 COVERAGE

-- 2.1 This Agreement is applicable to all professional and non-professional employees of the Arizona State Office, the Phoenix Field Office, and Kingman Field Office.
-Excluded are: (1) management officials; (2) supervisors; (3) confidential employees; (4) employees engaged in personnel work in other than a purely clerical capacity; (5) employees engaged in intelligence, counterintelligence, investigative, or security work which directly affects national security; or (6) employees primarily engaged in investigation or audit functions relating to the work of individuals employed by the agency whose duties directly affect the internal security of the agency. - 2.2 The BLM recognizes the Union as the exclusive representative under the provisions of the Civil Service Reform Act. - 2.3 Employees or applicants seeking employment shall not be required as a condition of employment, transfer, promotion, reassignment, or retention to become or to remain a member of a labor organization, or to pay money to the organization, except pursuant to a voluntary written authorization by a member for the payment of dues through payroll deductions.
+- 2.1 This Agreement is applicable to all professional and non-professional employees of the National Training Center, Phoenix, Arizona.
+Excluded are: (1) management officials; (2) supervisors; (3) confidential employees; (4) employees engaged in personnel work in other than a purely clerical capacity; (5) employees engaged in intelligence, counterintelligence, investigative, or security work which directly affects national security; or (6) employees primarily engaged in investigation or audit functions relating to the work of individuals employed by the Agency whose duties directly affect the internal security of the Agency. - 2.2 The BLM recognizes the Union as the exclusive representative under the provisions of the Civil Service Reform Act. - 2.3 Employees or applicants seeking employment shall not be required as a condition of employment, transfer, promotion, reassignment, or retention to become or to remain a member of a labor organization, or to pay money to the organization, except pursuant to a voluntary written authorization by a member for the payment of dues through payroll deductions.

-PURPOSE
+ARTICLE 3 PURPOSE

 3.1 The Parties to this Agreement recognize that they have a mutual interest in the effective accomplishment of the assigned responsibilities of the Agency, and that their mutual interest will be furthered by the establishment and maintenance of this Agreement.
-It is recognized, therefore, that the participation of the employees through their Union in the formulation and implementation of personnel policies and procedures which affect them will contribute substantially to the improvement and efficient administration of the public service.
+It is recognized, therefore, that the participation of the employees through their Union in the formulation and implementalion of personnel policies and procedures which affect them will contribute substantially to the improvement and efficient administration of the public service.